-However, if you decide to study in one of the Swiss German speaking cantons, you should know that this language also has a range of different dialects.
-Therefore, it can be rather difficult to understand if you are used to speaking standard German.
+However, if you decide to study in one of the Swiss German-speaking cantons, you should know that this language also has a range of different dialects.
+Therefore, it can be rather tricky to understand if you are used to speaking standard German.

 But don't let this discourage you!
 Standard German is still used for formal correspondence, in books, and in the newspaper, which makes things a bit easier.

 Swiss German, on the other hand, is a collection of Alemannic dialects no longer spoken in Germany or Austria, peppered with a whole lot of French expressions.
 The Swiss Germans take pride in the diversity of their dialects.